tyconsulting/blog.tyang.github.io/_posts/2014-05-24-opsmgr-dashboard-fun-google-maps.md

 This dashboard contains:
 <ul>
-	<li>Top Left: State widget for a customized class called “TYANG Remote Computer”, which is based on Windows Computer class.</li>
+	<li>Top Left: State widget for a customized class called "TYANG Remote Computer", which is based on Windows Computer class.</li>
-	<li>Bottom Left: Contextual PowerShell Grid widget displays health state of all related objects for “TYANG Remote Computers”</li>
+	<li>Bottom Left: Contextual PowerShell Grid widget displays health state of all related objects for "TYANG Remote Computers"</li>
 	<li>Right: Contextual PowerShell Web Browser widget that pin-points the computer location on Google Maps.</li>
 </ul>
 In Action: